 Acrylic fixture

-Acrylic is a plastic polymer used in bathroom fixtures such as shower enclosures, bathtubs, tub surrounds, and some faucet handles.
+Acrylic is a plastic polymer used in bathroom fixtures such as shower enclosures, bathtubs, and tub surrounds.
 Some bathroom and kitchen sink models also are made of acrylic.
 Many contractors who specialize in refinishing or relining tubs and shower stalls choose acrylic for the new finish.
 Acrylic can be made virtually any color.

 entry continues below ↓

 Most makers recommend wiping acrylic surfaces daily with a soft, dry cloth to prevent buildup of mineral scale or soap scum.
-To clean the surface, use a moistened sponge, rag, or towel and any non-abrasive liquid bathroom cleaner.
+To clean the surface, use a moistened sponge, rag, or towel and a non-abrasive liquid bathroom cleaner.
 Follow label directions, rinse or wipe thoroughly after cleaning, and then dry the surface completely.
 To remove stubborn spots, soak a cloth in cleaning solution, place it over the spot and allow the cleaner to work for a couple of minutes.
+Also consider using a foaming product that adheres to the surface.
 Then rinse and dry as above.

 Glossy acrylic surfaces are durable, but scratch easily, just like many other plastics.
 Avoid using abrasive cleaning pads or cleansers of any kind, since the resulting scratches will dull the finish and can make future cleaning more difficult.
 Don’t use solvents or cleaning products containing acetone, liquid bleach, ethyl alcohol, toluene, or phenol on acrylics.
 Use aerosol products cautiously near an acrylic surface, since many aerosols use alcohol as a propellant.
 If a solvent does contact an acrylic surface, flush it with plenty of clean water and then wipe dry.